White-Mask/DoozieDo/CONTRIBUTING.md

 - Once your pull request has been approved, it will be merged into the `develop` branch.

 - Thank you for your contribution to the project.
 We hope you have a positive experience contributing with us.

+## Code of Conduct

+We are committed to providing a safe and welcoming environment for everyone.
+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expected behavior in our community.